 My current rate is $300 per billable hour.
 All of my time spent on your matter is billable regardless of the activity performed, but at the same time, I am not a greedy person.
 Hourly rates are tracked to the nearest 0.1/hour, and I round down when appropriate to show the client that I respect their wallet.
 All costs incurred including court costs, publication costs, substantial postage, substantial printing and copying, and so forth, are reimbursed in addition to the hourly rate.
 Nominal printing and postage costs are generally waived, because again, not greedy, and these are just a cost of doing business.
 The below areas may be appropriate for a flat fee, on a case by case basis.
 In addition, if you need an attorney who practices in an area that I do not, I am always happy to refer you to a trusted colleague.
-Sometimes, the attorney receiving a referral pays me a referral fee, within ethical constraints, and this is usually in car accident and other personal injury cases.
-Referral fees are generally paid out of the retained attorney’s fee and thus have no effect on the client’s share of the recovery.

 Bankruptcy.
 A Chapter 7 bankruptcy is billed at a flat fee of $3,000, which includes all attorney fees for a standard bankruptcy and all of the normal costs of preparing and filing the petition.
 The flat fee covers the $338 case filing fee, fees for taking the required credit counseling course and financial management course, and the cost of obtaining credit reports through the bankruptcy software, so in the vast majority of cases, the flat $3,000 is all the client will pay, and approximately $400 to $500 of that fee represents included costs.
 A retainer deposit of $1,000 is required to start work, and the remaining $2,000 must be paid before the petition is filed.
 This fee and cost represent the work required in a normal bankruptcy proceeding, and this cost does not include any litigation or adversarial proceedings.
 This is explained in detail in the schedules to the petition and the attorney representation letter.